Simple Parallelism Without Data Races

 sequence type supporting a rich selection of parallel operations.
 Among them is

-, which operates much like an unordered fold
+a parallel reduce, which operates much like an unordered fold.

 manner.
 Suppose that rather than a binary tree we have an n-ary tree: